Soviet destroyer Vyrazitelny (1951): Development

 The development of the first post-war destroyer project based on the previous project 30 was entrusted to the TsKB-17 team.
 The composition of the armament was finally specified on November 28, 1945.
 The technical design materials and working drawings were developed under the leadership of the chief designer A. L. Fisher (deputies G. D. Agul, K. A. Maslennikov) in the new, recreated, TsKB-53.
 The technical design was approved by the Decree of the Council of Ministers of the USSR No. 149-95 of January 28, 1947.

 The lead ship of this project was accepted into the USSR Navy on December 21, 1949, on the occasion of J.V.
 Stalin's birthday.
 Engineer-Lieutenant Colonel A.T.

 Construction and career

 The ship was built at Amur Shipbuilding Plant in Komsomolsk-on-Amur and was launched on 26 August 1951 and commissioned into the Pacific Fleet on 29 December 1951.

 She was decommissioned on 22 November 1962 and sold to the Indonesian Navy.
 She was renamed RI Singamangaradja (202).
 Her pennant number was later changed to 302.

-She was again retired from service in 1971.
+She was reduced to reserve in 1969, and sold for scrap in 1971.